 Now, I strongly recommend you take the time and read this article.
 Also, do your own research, and remember that this is ongoing learning.

 Crypto is a hot interesting topic (and will be for the next couple of years) and what better way to share my knowledge and experience so far than to write blog posts.
 I recently heard about a friend who got a call from a shady company offering him to buy some bitcoin – which he did.
-It wasn’t much (300$CAD) and the company was a legit shady company, who took a big commission – bottom line, he has the BTC, but it’s in a wallet with that firm and he needs to pay some extra $ to have access to it.
+It wasn’t much (300$CAD) and the company was a legit shady company, that took a big commission – bottom line, he has the BTC, but it’s in a wallet with that firm and he needs to pay some extra $ to have access to it.
 The company is based in Malta and apparently, they are ok to operate.
 And apparently, this happened last year so he made some good money because Bitcoin went up significantly.
 But still, not your keys, not your money.

 These things happen all the time, and because this technology is still new, there’s room for many scams that everyone’s exposed to (don’t think that if you know more than others, it’s less likely to get scammed).